carmenbianca/report-liferay/report.md

   goals and deliverables of the project.
 -->

+- Chapter \ref{introduction}: \nameref{introduction} --- This chapter, details
+  an introduction to the intership and an in-depth context.

 - Chapter \ref{research}: \nameref{research} --- Defines the research questions
   and their methods.

+- Chapter \ref{execution-of-research}: \nameref{execution-of-research} ---
+  Details the results and conclusions of the research.

 - Chapter \ref{project-activities}: \nameref{project-activities} --- Details the
   phases and anticipated activities of the project.

-- Chapter \ref{project-boundaries}: \nameref{project-boundaries} --- Details
+- Chapter \ref{requirements}: \nameref{requirements} --- Provides a requirement
-  what is, and---more importantly---what isn't part of the internship.
+  analysis for the to-be-delivered product.

-- Chapter \ref{quality-assurance}: \nameref{quality-assurance} --- Defines the
+- Chapter \ref{design}: \nameref{design} --- Details the intended implementation
-  methods through which the quality of the product is assured.
+  of the product.

+- Chapter \ref{implementation-and-testing}: \nameref{implementation-and-testing}
+  --- Covers the process of implementation and testing.

-- Chapter \ref{planning}: \nameref{planning} --- Lays out intended dates for all
+- Chapter \ref{conclusion}: \nameref{conclusion} --- Draws conclusions from the
-  activities.
+  internship and reflects on it.

 There exists a glossary and list of references at the end.
 In case you are reading this on a computer, you can click on some words to be taken to their